ralna/GALAHAD/doc/C/rst-dir/struct_bsc_inform_type.rst

 	int exceeds_max_col

-the number of columns of :math:`A` that have more than control.max_col entries
+the number of columns of $A$ that have more than control.max_col entries

 .. index:: pair: variable; time
 .. _doxid-structbsc__inform__type_1afb418c91547eccd73ea85693be0e1cea: